dskillin/fortigate-dns/README.md

 🚀 **Now you’re ready to manage FortiGate DNS records effortlessly!**
 🔥 **Star this repo if you find it useful!** ⭐
-Let me know if you need any modifications. 😃